abbyazari/vSWIM/README.md

 - One of the main purposes of this model is for uncertainty quantification.
 Every prediction $\mu$, has an associated $\sigma$ or predicted standard deviation.
 - In the ideal case $\sigma$ should be representative of the true (or actual) model, and data, uncertainty.
-- We estimated if $\sigma$ is capturing this uncertainty by evaluating the normalized residuals ($y_{model} - y_{data}$ / \sigma_{model}$).
+- We estimated if $\sigma$ is capturing this uncertainty by evaluating the normalized residuals ($y_{model} - y_{data} / \sigma_{model}$).
 - We found that the uncertainties are:
    - unbiased, and accurate within 2 days of a true measurement, this represents using roughly 66% of the dataset.
    - unbiased, and mostly accurate (depends on the feature) within 10 days of a true measurement, this represents using roughly 80% of the dataset.
    - unbiased, and underestimated (scale depending on the feature) within 28 days of a true measurement, this represents using roughly 95% of the dataset.
 - Full data can be found in the table within the associated [publication](#citation).

   <a id="usecases"></a>
  ### 3. Suggested Use Cases

- -
+ - The most appropriate use case of this proxy is for large (multi-year) studies of Mars' space environment, ionosphere, and atmosphere or of general trends throughout the heliosphere.
+ - Due to the nature of this prediction, $\sigma$ predictions should always be used with $\mu$ predictions.

   <a id="limits"></a>
  ### 4. Limitations

- - No extremes.

- It is known that the further from a true data point more errors, of particular note, the UQ becomes poor (see table in blah).

- WILL PREDICT THE MEAN (note the assemsnet)
+ - This proxy does not capture short scale dynamic events (e.g. CMEs) or outliers unless the proxy itself is being used when MAVEN had solar wind data.
+Under this exception the proxy will roughly agree with the MAVEN data itself.
+ - Vector quantiies are not guranteed to add in quadrature.
+Care should be taken when comparing components to magntitude predictions.
+ - When this proxy is at 'its worst', ie it is a long time since a recent measurement, the predicted value will be the mean of the subset of data.
+For certain parameters this is a poor representation of outliers.